dradtke/blog/content/post/gtk-giphy.md

-To begin, you will need to install the Vala compiler (I'm using 0.28.1), and development libraries for the following packages (my version listed as well, but other versions may work too):
+To begin, you will need to install the Vala compiler (I'm using 0.28.1), and development libraries for the following packages (my version listed as well, but other versions should work too):

 1. `gtk+-3.0` (3.16.7)
 2. `libsoup-2.4` (2.50.0)